vkleer/CI_PP1_TD/README.md

 </details>

 ### Testing on Different Devices
-The site has been tested on multiple physical devices without any issues:
+The website has been tested on multiple physical devices without any issues:

 - Desktop PC
 - MacBook Pro 15"